PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Experiments: a use case in wind forecasting

 \section{Experiments: a use case in wind forecasting}

-In this section, we address a wind forecasting task, selected here as a use-case spatiotemporal modeling task to showcase the potential of PeakWeather.
-In particular, we show how the historical measurements from the stations and the topographical features can be integrated to yield accurate predictions, as compared to the reference NWP model predictions.
+In this section, we consider wind forecasting as a representative spatiotemporal modeling task to showcase the potential and breadth of PeakWeather.
+We evaluate the capabilities and advantages of deep spatiotemporal models in comparison to the reference NWP model based on atmospheric simulations.
+Alongside forecasting, we demonstrate the versatility of PeakWeather to study different related learning challenges, including the modeling of station-specific effects and the learning of relational information directly from data.
+In particular, we show the positive impact of incorporating topographical descriptors, learnable station-specific embeddings, and graph structure learning.

 \paragraph{Wind forecasting setup} We consider the task of predicting wind direction and speed for the next 24 hours.
 Specifically, we consider hourly data and set the wind horizontal velocity vector as target $\vy_t^i\in\mathbb R^2$.
 The components of $\vy_t^i$, also called $u$ and $v$ components, are constructed from variables \texttt{wind\_speed} and \texttt{wind\_direction} and indicate the eastward and northward wind components.
-For this task, we consider data from the 160 meteorological stations and with static attributes to encode the latitude, longitude, station height, and other topographic features.
+For this task, we consider data from the 160 meteorological stations and with static attributes encoding the latitude, longitude, station height, and other topographic features.
 Notably, resampling from 10-minute resolution to 1-hour (while accounting for variable-specific aggregation strategies), $u$ and $v$ component extraction, and weather station filtering can all be carried out via the utilities in the PeakWeather dataset library.
-The considered models described in the following sections are trained on the historical data until December 31st, 2023 (i.e., seven years), tested on the last year of available data, and validated on the remaining months.
-A graph similar to that in Figure~\ref{fig:stations_graph} is constructed by connecting stations based on their haversine distance.
+The considered models described in the following sections are trained on the historical data before October 2024 (i.e., almost eight years), tested on the last year of available data, and validated on a held-out set of training data from October 2023 to September 2024.
+A graph similar to that in Figure~\ref{fig:stations_graph} is constructed by connecting stations based on their horizontal Euclidean distance; the graph is passed as input to all models requiring one.
 Further details on the training procedure, model selection, and graph construction are provided in Appendix~\ref{app:exp-details}.